 • Drought Level 1: less than 2 years supply

 • Drought Level 2: 18 months or less

 • Drought Level 3: 12 months or less

-With approximately 68 months of supply as of March 1, the City is in standard conservation, which restricts out side watering to once every seven days at no more than 1 inch per week.
+With approximately 70 months of supply as of May 1, the City is in standard conservation, which restricts out side watering to twice every seven days at no more than 1 inch per week and not between the hours of noon to 6:00pm.
 Runoff of more than 150 feet down any street, gutter, alley or ditch is also prohibited.

 City IDs, pursues next water supply

 The City of San Angelo has identified the leading option for its next water supply and taken the first step toward its development.

 The Concho River Water Project is a move to extend San Angelo’s sources beyond its lakes and the Hickory Aquifer.
 It will do so by adding a reliable and sustainable source that will help meet water needs for decades to come.

 The project involves releasing highly treated water from the City’s wastewater treatment plant into the Concho River.
 After it has flowed down that “natural pipeline,” the water will be recouped farther downstream.
 From there, it will be piped to the water treatment plant, where it will be treated to drinking standards.

 “This is water San Angelo already has,” said attorney Jason Hill, the City’s special counsel for water.
 “We’re just able to make better use of it.
 It’s a win-win for the community.”